cosmos/developer-portal/academy/2-cosmos-concepts/11-context.md

 <br/><br/>
 More precisely, you can jump to:

-* [Keep an Up-To-Date Game Deadline](/hands-on-exercise/2-ignite-cli-adv/1-game-deadline.md), where you add the deadline feature to your chain
+* [Keep an Up-To-Date Game Deadline](/hands-on-exercise/2-ignite-cli-adv/1-game-deadline.md), where you add the deadline feature to your chain by using the **block's timestamp**
 * [Incentivize Players](/hands-on-exercise/2-ignite-cli-adv/8-gas-meter.md), to implement gas costs

 </HighlightBox>